77AXEL/PyCNN/README.md

 pycnn.dataset.hf(
     huggingface_dataset_name,
-    max_image=1000, # If unspecified, the framework will use all images from each class. cached=True # Using the cached database helps you bypass downloading the dataset each time it is loaded (the default behavior when cached=True). split="train" # Specify which split of the dataset to use for training the model (the default is the train split).
+    max_image=1000, # If unspecified, the framework will use all images from each class. cached=True, # Using the cached database helps you bypass downloading the dataset each time it is loaded (the default behavior when cached=True). split="train", # Specify which split of the dataset to use for training the model (the default is the train split). aug = [
+      1, # Left-Right Flip
+      2, # Top-Bottom Flip
+      3, # 90 degree rotation
+      4  # -90 degree rotation
+    ] # Unspecify this setting if you don't want a dataset augmentation

 ) # Use this method if you want to load a HuggingFace dataset folder.